 If you’re located outside of the UK or Australia, you can still register an account on CoinJar.
 However, you’ll only be able to use it as an online cryptocurrency wallet (i.e. send, receive, and store cryptocurrency).

-In a recent press release, CoinJar noted that they’re expanding into a number of European countries in the near future.
+In a recent press release, CoinJar noted that they’re looking to expand into a number of European countries in the near future.

 CoinJar currently supports 57 cryptocurrencies.